Juris Doctor Curriculum

 Torts (Law 542).
 A study of private or civil wrongs and injuries and the civil liability which results from such wrongs and injuries.
 General topics include theories of tort liability, intentional torts to persons and property, negligence, strict liability, and the more specific areas of products liability, nuisance, misrepresentation, defamation, invasion of privacy, and torts in business.
 Credit hours: 6.
 Course professor: Robert G. Caprera.

 Legal Research & Writing I (Law 552).
 An introduction to the fundamental sources and techniques of legal research, including use of the law library and its various resources.
 The course also presents an in-depth study of legal writing with the goal that students develop their analytical writing skills.
 This course focuses on essay writing, case analysis, logic, and the legal memorandum, and legal philosophy and reasoning.
 Credit hours: 3.
-Course professor: Emily A. Jackson.
+Course professor: Emily A. Milnes.

 Second Year: 22 semester credit hours

 Civil Procedure (Law 651).
 A study of how rights and remedies are addressed through a civil lawsuit, including a survey of the goals and strategies of litigation.
 The course analyzes the development of a civil action from pretrial to the entry of judgment, including pleadings, motions, joinder of parties, discovery, process, and practice.
 Examination is also given to the appellate process and to the organization and jurisdiction of federal and state courts.
 Credit hours: 5.
 Lecturing professor: Jordan W. Lorence.
-Course professor: Peter L. Fear.
+Course professor: Peter A Sauer.

 Property (Law 661).
 An introduction to private property, both real and personal.
 Topics of study include personal property, donative transfers, future interests and estates in land, landlord/tenant law, freehold and non-freehold estates, easements and covenants, land improvements, conveyances and transfers of interest, and adverse possession.
 Attention is also given to the practical aspects of real property law, such as real estate contracts, deeds and mortgages, liens on property, legal descriptions, the recording system, and title insurance.
 Credit hours: 5.
 Course professor: Robert G. Caprera.